 In my opinion, value travel is encompassed by three main themes:

 - Spending on your priorities

-Let’s be clear: being aware of what things cost doesn’t equate to being frugal, but it helps you make informed decisions about how you spend your money.
+Let’s be clear: being aware of what things cost isn’t the same as being frugal, but it helps you make informed decisions about how you spend your money.
 I don’t like surprises, especially ones that can send me into a financial pit.
 Researching potential costs is just as much a part of my travel planning as deciding where to go.

 While everyone’s form of research, planning, and budgeting will differ, it’s important to understand general costs both before and during a trip.
-I’ve splurged responsibly on private tours because I knew I was able to but also have chosen to rely on public transportation instead of taxis because I’d otherwise have to cut back on a dream vacation.
-Keeping a running tally of my budget in my head also helps me to decide if I have the wiggle room for a last-minute splurge or if I need to be more responsible.
+I’ve splurged responsibly on private tours because I knew I was able to but also have chosen to rely on public transportation instead of taxis when that’s sensible.

 Spending on Your Priorities

 Just as important is remembering not to sacrifice money on someone else’s priority.
 There’s no reason to do something if you don’t enjoy it, wasting your money and precious travel time.
-I’ve learned the hard way that even a world-class attraction isn’t worth my money if it doesn’t hold my interest; the Louvre id a great option for art aficionados, but I’d rather save $15 and buy a glass of wine.
+I’ve learned the hard way that even a world-class attraction isn’t worth my money if it doesn’t hold my interest; the Louvre is a great option for art aficionados, but I’d rather use that $15 to buy a glass of wine.

 Look for discounts.